opis/docs/closure/4.x/index.md

 description: A mature and stable PHP library that can be used to serialize closures and arbitrary data
 lib:
     name: opis/closure
-    version: 4.0
+    version: 4.2
 ---

-**Opis Closure** is a PHP library that allows you to serialize closures and arbitrary data.
+**Opis Closure** is a PHP library that allows you to serialize closures, anonymous classes or any other arbitrary data.

+Starting with version 4.2, **Opis Closure** supports serialization of anonymous classes.
+If you encounter any bugs, please [report them on GitHub](https://github.com/opis/closure){:rel="nofollow" target="_blank"}.
+{:.alert.alert-info data-title="Note"}

 **The library's key features:**